John has recycled metals most of his life and is fascinated by waste that has value. Recycling made him aware of its necessity—and worth.

 I use a Lee Melter Furnace from Lee Precision that measures 7" L x 8" W x 5" H and weighs 1.85 pounds.
 I find the crucible plenty large enough to deal with the amount of lead I find.
 This model ran me $59 at Amazon.

 The temperature gauge goes up to 9 levels and high.
-I usually start out setting it at 7 and adjust according to the progress of the melt.
+I usually start out setting it at seven and adjust it according to the progress of the melt.

 Once all the lead is liquefied, I use an implement to skim the top for the lighter contaminants.
 I use an insulated spoon, but a very small ladle would work.
 As that material is skimmed, knock it off on a fire-resistant surface.
 I use a flat stone and then collect the dirty lead in a bottle.
 The residue also carries other metals.